-If the same geographic limits are used along with a minimum time of 2010-03-01T00:00:00Z and a maximum time of 2011-01-01T00:00:00Z, 3731 data sets are returned.
+If the same geographic limits are used and the minimum/maximum time boxes are populated 2010-03-01T00:00:00Z and a maximum time of 2011-01-01T00:00:00Z, the table is filtered for data sets that span that time frame.

 The search can also be narrowed by keyword.
 To find a list of the keywords, see the ERDDAP website to use the pull down menu in the advanced search.
-By typing "sst" in the keyword drop-down, the return is 405 data sets.
+By typing "sst" or "sea\surface\temperature" in the keyword drop-down, the table is filtered to datasets that include sea surface temperature.

 If there is a specific dataset you want to use for analysis, make note of the DatasetID (from the last column on the right of the search return).
-This ID can be used with other MATLAB functions (see the next example) to directly download the data.
+This ID can be used with other the dbERDDAPServer class's data method to directly download the data (see the next example).

 Let's pick a dataset and look at it in more detail in ERDDAP.
-We will select an Aqua MODIS 8-day composite SST data from NOAA (DatasetID: erdMWsstd8day).
+We will select an Aqua MODIS 8-day composite SST data with 0.0125° of resolution from NOAA (DatasetID: erdMWsstd8day).
 By clicking on the "data" under the first column, a complete list of variables and of the dimensions needed for a query can be viewed.